 Controlling all the devices in a system is a custom operating system called Crestron Home™ OS 3.
 It delivers a simple, clean, and sophisticated user experience.
 Designed with speed in mind, operating your smart home system will be enjoyable.

 Plus as all devices are integrated into a single system, you can control everything from a single point.
 You no longer need multiple apps or remote and a degree to manage your automated home.

 There are plenty of control options, including remotes, in-wall switches, touchscreens and an app (that’s available for iOS and Android).
 Whether you’re at home, in the office, or on holiday, you can control your smart home system.

-There’s also an online app store that offers over 1,000 FREE applications that can be painlessly added to a system, allowing you further control over every element.
+There’s also an online app store that offers over 1,000 free and paid applications that can be painlessly added to a system, allowing you further control over every element.